microsoft/TileIR/README.md

 # <img src=./images/logo.png width=40/> Tile Language (tile-lang)

-Tile Language (**tile-lang**) is a concise domain-specific language designed to streamline the development of high-performance GPU kernels (e.g., GEMM, Dequant GEMM, FlashAttention, LinearAttention).
+Tile Language (**tile-lang**) is a concise domain-specific language designed to streamline the development of high-performance GPU/CPU kernels (e.g., GEMM, Dequant GEMM, FlashAttention, LinearAttention).
 By employing a Pythonic syntax with an underlying compiler infrastructure on top of [TVM](https://tvm.apache.org/), tile-lang allows developers to focus on productivity without sacrificing the low-level optimizations necessary for state-of-the-art performance.

 ## Tested Devices
 Although tile-lang aims to be portable across a range of Devices, it has been specifically tested and validated on the following devices:
 - **NVIDIA GPUS**:
-    - H100 (with Auto TMA/WGMMA Support),
+    - H100 (**with Auto TMA/WGMMA Support**),
     - A100
     - V100
     - RTX 4090
     - RTX 3090
     - RTX A600
 - **AMD GPUS**:
-    - MI250 (with Auto MatrixCore Support)
+    - MI250 (**with Auto MatrixCore Support**)
-    - MI300 (with Async Copy Support)
+    - MI300 (**with Async Copy Support**)

 ## OP Implementation Examples
 **tile-lang** provides the building blocks to implement a wide variety of operators.
 Some examples include: